dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/sns-checklist.md

 ## 1.4.
 Create SNS configuration file
 The SNS is initialized using an NNS proposal that defines the initial parameters, thus the initial configuration is approved by the NNS DAO.
-The proposal can be created from a YAML configuration file and defines things like the token name, token supply, token distribution, transaction fees, dissolve delays and more.
+The proposal can be created from a .yaml configuration file and defines things like the token name, token supply, token distribution, transaction fees, dissolve delays and more.

-For initializing an SNS for your dapp, the configuration parameters must use the documentation created with the SNS tokenomics tool (Section 1.1.5 above) to create the .yaml configuration file.
-Even though this uses an old version of the configuration file, you may look at the [OpenChat config file](https://github.com/open-ic/open-chat/blob/master/sns/config/sns.yml) as a good example of how to format the file.
+The initial parameters are explained more [here](./preparation.md).
+You can find a template with all parameters that need to be defined [here](https://github.com/dfinity/ic/blob/master/rs/sns/cli/sns_init_template.yaml) and an example of a filled in file [here](https://github.com/dfinity/sns-testing/blob/main/example_sns_init.yaml).
 Add comments, explaining the parameters and token allocation, in the configuration file for transparency and ease of reading.

 Geo-restriction can be used to exclude users with IPs in specific countries with the “restricted_countries” parameter, which takes an array of country codes like this: `restricted_countries: [ "CH" ]`.

 A confirmation text, defined as a parameter that is approved by the NNS, can be shown before the user can participate in the decentralization swap.
 This confirmation text can be set like this: `confirmation_text: "Please confirm that..."`

-Use the [sns cli tool](https://github.com/dfinity/ic/tree/master/rs/sns/cli) to validate the consistency of the configuration file, and test the configuration extensively locally before the final canisters are set up.
-See section 2.4 for more information about testing.
+Test the configuration extensively locally before submitting the NNS proposal.
+See section 2 for more information about testing.

 ## 1.5.
 Create NNS proposals
 <!-- OLD: As a part of the SNS launch process, two proposals must be created.
 The first proposal is for allowing a principle to create the SNS canisters, see Hot or Not’s [command](https://forum.dfinity.org/t/help-submit-the-sns-w-wallet-principal-id-to-be-whitelisted/20322/20) to create the first proposal.-->